-In today’s post, an excerpt from the October 2018 issue of Ceramics Monthly, Susan shares the process for making these ceramic bowls, which are thrown and then altered using paper templates. –Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archives, Susan shares the process for making these ceramic bowls, which are thrown and then altered using paper templates. –Jennifer Poellot Harnetty, editor.

 PS.
 Check out the full article, including Susan’s decorating and soda firing techniques!
 All Access Subscribers can see the full issue!

 I start by throwing a large, wide, and tall bowl with 6–8 pounds of clay.
 I tend to gravitate toward a taller bowl for these since it typically results in dramatic proportions and the ability to contain more.
 Then, I cut the bowl off of the bat immediately, so that the tension between the base and plastic bat doesn’t cause cracking as the bowl dries and shrinks.

 When the rim of the bowl sets up enough to hold its weight, I flip the bowl over and continue to dry it very slowly.
 When the base of the bowl is soft leather hard, I trim the foot ring.
 I use a soft rib to smooth the exterior of the bowl after trimming (1).
 I’ve found that any bumps or ridges will cause small variations in the painted stripes later on.
 I check to see if the walls of the bowl are still soft and a bit malleable; if not, I use damp cheese cloth to rehydrate them slowly under plastic until the walls are malleable again.
 I learned this trick from ceramic artist Joan Bruneau.
 Then, I gently squeeze the bowl into an oval by pressing the walls inward.